kakkarav/ShibaCoupling/README.md

 The package is only designed to generate parameters for model building and to be used in conjunction with other numerical simulation technique such as DMRG, QMC, etc.

-All couplings are given in the Pauli string basis.

 # Installation